If you’re new to junk journaling and are looking for some junk journal definitions to help you out with any of the following questions:

 I recently took part in a “Scrap Pack Challenge” in the Junk Journal Trading Post group on Facebook where we had to send a pack of scraps to our partner (and receive one from them).
 We then had to make a mini journal, two tags and two clusters using the scraps.

 It was a lot of fun and I created so many things I wouldn’t have ordinarily made because I received things that wouldn’t have usually been in my stash!

 While you probably already know what a collage is (it’s just a piece of art that uses up your scraps), a “collage masterboard” might be a new concept for you.

-Here are a couple of collage masterboards I’ve made recently, which I can’t wait to cut down:
+Here are a couple of my collage masterboards as examples:

 Crop-a-Dile Eyelet Setter

 A crop-a-dile is an eyelet setting tool made by the company We R Memory Keepers and it’s a very popular tool among junk journalers and crafters.
 Once you figure out which settings you need for your type of eyelets, you’ll find it quick and easy to make journal closures and adorn your tags with eyelets – and quietly.
 No need to hammer on metal and keep all your neighbours awake!